Service Intervals

 • The service item card is displayed.

-• The window Service Intervals is displayed.
+• The Service Intervals page is displayed.